christinakal/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Documen Object Model.
+Basically, it represents the web page so that programs xan change its structure, style etc.

 2. What is an event?

+An event is when the browser/user does something.

 3. What is an event listener?

+Is a function that waits for an event to accur and then does something.

 4. Why would we convert a NodeList into an Array?

+So we can use array methods on it.

 5. What is a component?

+Component is a small, re-usable piece of code/logic.

 ### Git Set up